ahamech/Mechanics-of-Composite-Materials/README.md

-You can use this code for laminata with 20 or under than lamina with same thickness !  please pay attention to the following 9 steps
+You can use this code for laminata with 20 or less than lamina with same thickness

+!  please pay attention to the following 9 steps
 1) you can use exist material or add new material from line 24 like example
 2) please enter the lamina thickness in line 30